 - University of Dundee gives practical advice about online meetings

 - Microsoft Teams training for healthcare staff.
 Register to access this and other e-learning courses.

 - Flexible working, returning to the workplace, and overcoming barriers to changes in working pattern

 - Watch these webinars about working from home:

 How are the restriction changes making you feel?

-If you are feeling anxious, afraid and scared about the latest changes in restrictions, that is okay.
+If you are feeling anxious, afraid and scared about COVID and the uncertainty that it brings, that is okay.
 Support is available through the below links:

-If someone you know has died during the pandemic, the easing of lockdown can be a tough reminder of your loss.
-You may be feeling low as others are seemingly enjoying more freedom.
-Below are support services and coping strategies to help you through this time.
+If someone you know has died during the pandemic, below are support services and coping strategies to help you through this time.

 Hope Again provide information and support for young people and families after a bereavement.
 Call: 0808 808 1677 (helpline).
 Website: hopeagain.org.uk

 BAMEStream Bereavement Support offers 3 free bereavement sessions for anyone over 18 years old and who identifies as Black, Asian or any other Minority Ethnicity who has been affected by the death of a loved one due to Covid-19.
 Support is available in multiple languages and you can self-refer.
 Call: 0207 263 6947.
 Wesbite: bamestream.org.uk/bereavement-support